D3adeYe69/lfa-labs/lab2/Raport_lab2.md

 }
 return result;
 ```
-Starts with S and replaces non-terminals with random productions until only terminals remain, generating valid strings.
+Starts with the non-terminal *S* and iteratively replaces non-terminals with random productions from the grammar until only terminals remain.
+This process ensures the generated string adheres to the grammar rules and produces valid strings for the language.
+It demonstrates how the grammar can dynamically create strings based on its production rules.

 ```csharp
 var dfaTransitions = new Dictionary<(string, char), string>();